What are Polyclonal Antibodies?

 - Custom schedules available to fit any timeline

-At Prosci, these antibodies are generated in a wide variety of host species from customized immunogens designed by expert antibody scientists.
-Our experts have years of experience designing antigens for small peptides, large proteins, small molecules, and special modifications such as PTMs, including phosphorylation and glycosylation.
-They carefully pair antigen design to host animal, paying close attention to our partner’s application to ensure success.
-ProSci offers Polyclonal Antibody Services in various custom configurations and standard packages, from Antigen Design & Synthesis to Immunization to Production.
+At ProSci, these antibodies are generated in various host species from customized immunogens designed by expert antibody scientists.
+Our experts have years of experience designing antigens for small peptides, large proteins, small molecules, and special modifications such as post-translational modifications (PTMs), including phosphorylation and glycosylation.
+They carefully pair antigen designs to host animals, paying close attention to your desired final application to maximize success.
+ProSci offers Polyclonal Antibody Services in various custom configurations and standard packages, from Antigen Design and Synthesis to Immunization to Production.
 See our Polyclonal Antibody Services here.

 Contact us today to discuss your next project!